 Before moving straight to the point, here is a basic synopsis of woodworking, typically for the beginners in woodworking.
 Woodworking can be categorized into two primary tasks: joining wood and cutting wood.
 These two are the most commonly carried out activities in woodworking.
 Well, that is all.
 But, as you go deeper into this, you will find that a lot of different kinds of cutting and joining techniques come under those two categories.

 It is a complete assortment of a number of cuts and joins, mastering which makes you professional and it needs consistent effort and dedication, naturally.
 That is where the real challenge steps in.
-Though there are innumerable cutting and joining techniques, how would you know which is the best for which project?
+Though there are innumerable cutting and joining techniques.

 So, the first step to this challenge is to identify the type of project that you have to be cut.
 For example, if you have two pieces of small sheet board and large sheet board, you cannot cut the larger one with the same tool that you use for the smaller one.
 Your tool requirement will change based on what you are going to cut.
 Again, there are more than one way to cut sheet boards.
 But, the challenge is about recognizing the type of board and choosing the appropriate tool to get the task done.